 Creating Your Own Book Title

 Let’s say that you want to be proud that your book—in its ENTIRETY, including the title—is all a product of your blood, sweat, tears, and smarts, and you say, “Nope!
-No book title generator for me!
+No book title generators for me!
 No way!”
 That’s perfectly understandable.
-Leaders Press CEO, Alinka Rutkowska, has a guide that can help you how to come up with a book title.
-Leaders Press is a USA Today and Wall Street Journal best-selling press that provides an all-in-one solution for outsourcing your book, and it has a proven record of coming up with great titles that hit best-seller status.
+Leaders Press CEO, Alinka Rutkowska, has a guide that can help you how to come up with a perfect book title.
+Leaders Press is a USA Today and Wall Street Journal best-selling press that provides an all-in-one solution for outsourcing your book, and it has a proven record of coming up with great book titles that hit best-seller status.
 If you want to find out more about how to outsource your book with us, let’s chat!